Notice: Your browser is not supported or outdated so some features of the site might not be available.

 0.69 dB

 These headphones have great bass target compliance.
-Although they lack low to mid-bass due to their open-back design, so mixes are light on thump and punch, they have a touch of extra high bass to help balance the response.
+Although they lack low to mid-bass compared to our target curve, so mixes are light on thump and punch, they have a touch of extra high bass to help balance the response.
 Overall, they reproduce audio with warmth but not as much low-end rumble in tracks like Them Changes by Thundercat.

 Mid-Range Profile: Target Compliance